-With the onset of improved technology and understanding of remediation processes, sites of increasing complexity and difficulty are now coming into the realm of possibility as viable remediation sites.
+With the onset of improved treatment technologies and a better understanding of remediation processes, sites once considered too challenging or complex are becoming viable candidates for remediation.
 These sites can be successfully remediated through innovative remedial design where multiple in situ remediation technologies are integrated to optimize treatment, increase overall project efficacy, and minimize project costs.

-These combined approaches may take the form of combining multiple in situ thermal remediation (ISTR) technologies or combining ISTR with other in situ remediation technologies such as in situ bioremediation (ISB) or in situ chemical oxidation (ISCO) to take advantage of thermally enhanced reactions and remediation mechanisms.
+These combined approaches may take the form of combining multiple in situ thermal remediation (ISTR) technologies or combining ISTR with other in situ remediation technologies such as in situ bioremediation (ISB), in situ chemical reduction (ISCR) or in situ chemical oxidation (ISCO) to take advantage of thermally enhanced reactions and remediation mechanisms.